afsc-gap-products/gap_products/README.md

 other representations of these data, is suggested.

 **General questions and more specific data requests** can be sent to
-<afsc.gap.metadata@noaa.gov> or submitted as an [issue on our GitHub
+<nmfs.afsc.gap.metadata@noaa.gov> or submitted as an [issue on our GitHub
 Organization](https://github.com/afsc-gap-products/data-requests).
 The
 version of this data used for stock assessments can be found through the Alaska Fisheries Information Network (AKFIN).
 For questions about the